504 Plan for Anxiety: Evidence-Based Accommodations and

 Partner work before group work.
 Never assign a socially anxious student directly to a group of four or five.
 The scaffolded exposure framework applies: begin with a known partner, then a triad, then a larger group.

 Extended time in a separate room.
-The combination addresses two problems: extended time compensates for the processing slowdown caused by anxiety, and a separate room reduces the social comparison pressure that sustains worry during a test.
+This combination addresses two problems.
+Extended time makes up for the slower thinking caused by anxiety.
+A separate room reduces social pressure that keeps worry going during a test.
 Neither accommodation is permanent in a scaffolded plan.

 Teach a pre-assessment routine.
 Work with the counsellor to establish a short routine the student uses before every test: three slow breaths, two minutes of reviewing notes they know well, a single self-instruction cue such as "start with what I know."
 This addresses the cognitive mechanism directly and is something the student carries forward without the accommodation.